readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

         We recommend looking at :ref:`build_commands_introduction` for a more complete introduction to setting up a custom documentation tool.

-        Meanwhile, we are brewing together templates for additional documentation tools, and we very much welcome you to proposals in `our GitHub issue tracker <https://github.com/readthedocs/readthedocs.org/issues>`__ 🍰️
+        Meanwhile, we are brewing together templates for additional documentation tools, and we welcome your proposal in `our GitHub issue tracker <https://github.com/readthedocs/readthedocs.org/issues>`__ 🍰️

 Editing the template